briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 or rotating red or blue light and a siren, exhaust whistle, or bell capable of giving an audible signal.

-4. _(d)_ Except as otherwise provided in this subsection or [Section 331.211][CF Section 331.211], whoever violates subsection (a) of this section is guilty of a misdemeanor of the fourth degree on a first offense.
+4. _(d)_ Except as otherwise provided in this subsection or [Section 331.211][CFCO 331.211], whoever violates subsection (a) of this section is guilty of a misdemeanor of the fourth degree on a first offense.
 On a second offense within one year after the first offense, the person is guilty of a misdemeanor of the third degree, and, on each subsequent offense within one year after the first offense, the person is guilty of a misdemeanor of the second degree.\
 (ORC 4511.45)

 ### 331.211   Report of vehicle failing to yield right of way to public safety vehicle

-1. _(a)_ When the failure of a motor vehicle operator to yield the right-of-way to a public safety vehicle as required by [Section 331.21(a)][CF Section 331.21(a)] impedes the ability of the public safety vehicle to respond to an emergency, any emergency personnel in the public safety vehicle may report the license plate number and a general description of the vehicle and the operator of the vehicle to the law enforcement agency exercising jurisdiction over the area where the alleged violation occurred.
+1. _(a)_ When the failure of a motor vehicle operator to yield the right-of-way to a public safety vehicle as required by [Section 331.21(a)][CFCO 331.21(a)] impedes the ability of the public safety vehicle to respond to an emergency, any emergency personnel in the public safety vehicle may report the license plate number and a general description of the vehicle and the operator of the vehicle to the law enforcement agency exercising jurisdiction over the area where the alleged violation occurred.

 2. _(b)_